 NEW PLAN BENEFITS.
 Because awards to be granted in the future under the Stock Plan are at the discretion of the Compensation Committee, it is not possible to determine the benefits or the amounts to be received under the Stock Plan by the Company's directors, officers, employees or service providers.
-Of the 3,017,461 shares underlying all awards granted under the Stock Plan through April 30, 2004, awards for 1,778,493 shares had been granted to all current executive officers as a group; awards for 32,000 shares had been granted to all current directors who are not executive officers as a group; awards for zero shares for each nominee for election as a director; and awards for 1,206,968 had been granted to all employees, including all current officers who are not executive officers, as a group.
-The following named executive officers have been granted the following awards through April 30, 2004: Efraim Grinberg, President and Chief Executive Officer: 1,018,276; Gedalio Grinberg, Chairman of the Board: none; Richard Cote, Executive Vice President/Chief Operating Officer: 672,103; Eugene J. Karpovich, Senior Vice President/Chief Financial Officer: 33,156; and Timothy F. Michno, Secretary and General Counsel: 38,428.
+Of the 3,017,461 shares underlying all awards granted under the Stock Plan through April 30, 2004, awards for 1,778,493 shares had been granted to all current executive officers as a group; awards for 32,000 shares had been granted to all current directors who are not executive officers as a group; awards for zero shares for each nomine for election as a director; and awards for 1,206,968 had been granted to all employees, including all current officers who are not executive officers who are not executive officers, and executive officers have been granted the following awards through April 30, 2004: Efraim Grinberg, President and Chief Executive Officer: 1,018,276; Gedalio Grinberg, Chairman of the Board: none; Richard Cote, Executive Vice President/Chief Financial Officer: 33,156; and Timothy F. Michno, Secretary and General Counsel: 38,428.

 On April 8, 2004, the Board of Directors of the Company unanimously approved the amendment and restatement of the Stock Plan, subject to shareholder approval as described above.
 Approval of the amendment and restatement of the Stock Plan requires the affirmative vote of the holders of a majority in voting power of the outstanding shares of Capital Stock present in person or represented by proxy and entitled to vote at the Annual Meeting.
 THE BOARD RECOMMENDS THAT SHAREHOLDERS VOTE FOR THE ADOPTION OF THE PROPOSED PLAN AMENDMENTS.
 PROXIES SOLICITED BY THE BOARD WILL BE SO VOTED UNLESS SHAREHOLDERS SPECIFY IN THEIR PROXIES A CONTRARY CHOICE.